(Herniation of Nucleus Pulposus [HNP]; Prolapsed Disc; Ruptured Disc; Slipped Disc)

-- May be sharp, dull, piercing, aching, burning, or throbbing, depending on the disc and size of herniation
+- Be sharp, dull, piercing, aching, burning, or throbbing

-- May be in one leg or both legs
+- Be in one leg or both legs or arms

 - Numbness, tingling, or weakness in the legs, feet, or in one or both arms

-- Sudden aching or twisted neck that cannot be straightened without severe pain
+- A sudden aching or twisted neck that cannot be straightened without feeling pain

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Your spine will be examined.
-The movement, strength, and reflexes of your arms and legs will be tested.
+It will focus on the spine.
+Images may be taken of the spine.
+This can be done with:

 - Over-the-counter or prescription pain relievers

-- Laminectomy —removal of some of the bone over the spine and of the problem disc
+- Laminectomy to remove some of the bone over the spine and problem disc

-- Microdiscectomy —removal of fragments of herniated disc through a small incision; this procedure is also known as intervertebral discectomy
+- Microdiscectomy to remove fragments of herniated disc through a small incision

-- Spinal fusion —fusing of vertebrae together with bone grafts or metal rods; this is rarely done for first-time disc problems
+- Spinal fusion to fuse vertebrae together with bone grafts or metal rods (rare)

 North American Spine Society